-- 4.15 West Sussex County Council has taken a strongly evidence-led approach to residential parking in new developments, to ensure that the number of parking spaces provided is appropriate to the location and the characteristics of the development. - 4.16 The developer will use the West Sussex Residential Parking Demand Calculator to calculate the number of parking spaces required at the proposed development.
-The calculator predicts levels of car ownership using information about the location (ward), unit type, unit tenure, unit size and the number of allocated spaces. - 4.17 If garages are provided, they should be at least 6m x 3m internally.
+- 4.15 West Sussex County Council has taken a strongly evidence-led approach to residential parking in new developments, to ensure that the number of parking spaces provided is appropriate to the location and the characteristics of the development. - 4.16 The developer has used Table 2 of the West Sussex County Council Guidance on Parking at New Development. - 4.17 If garages are provided, they should be at least 6m x 3m internally.
 If garages meet this requirement, they should be regarded as an allocated parking space and calculations of parking demand should take account of this. - 4.18 Car parking provision for disabled people should be consistent with the standards set out in Manual for Streets, which state that 5% of residential car parking spaces are designated for use by disabled people. - 4.19 The recommended levels of cycle provision are set out in Table 4.1 below:

-Туре Size Cycle Provision (per Unit)

-Houses Up to four rooms (one / two bed) One space

-Five + rooms (three + bed) Two spaces

-Flats 0.5 Spaces

-Up to three rooms (one / two bed) (If communal storage, otherwise the same as a one / two bed house)

-Four + rooms (three + bed) One space
+Table 4.1: Recommended Levels of Cycle Provision Туре Size Cycle Provision (per Unit) Houses Up to four rooms (one / two bed) One space nouses Five + rooms (three + bed) Two spaces Flats Up to three rooms (one / two bed) 0.5 Spaces (If communal storage, otherwise the same as a one / two bed house) Four + rooms (three + bed) One space